romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 });
 ```

-Create a script which we will use from a terminal to generate and run migrations:
+Create a script that we will use from a terminal to generate and run migrations:

 ```ts
 // src/scripts/db.ts